PacktPublishing/LLM-Engineers-Handbook/README.md

 ### Selenium Drivers

-To run the data collection pipeline, you have to download the Selenium Chrome driver.
+You must download the Selenium Chrome driver to run the data collection pipeline.
 To proceed, use the links below:
 * https://www.selenium.dev/documentation/webdriver/troubleshooting/errors/driver_location/
 * https://googlechromelabs.github.io/chrome-for-testing/#stable

 > [!WARNING]
-> For MacOS users, after downloading the driver run the following command to give permissions for the driver to be accesible: `xattr -d com.apple.quarantine /path/to/your/driver/chromedriver`
+> For MacOS users, after downloading the driver, run the following command to give permissions for the driver to be accessible: `xattr -d com.apple.quarantine /path/to/your/driver/chromedriver`

 The last step is to add the path to the downloaded driver in your `.env` file:
 ```